dfki-asr/SAInT/README.md

 or

-### Installation of SAInT using the code of the GitHub Repository
+### Option 2: Installation of SAInT using the code of the GitHub Repository

 Clone the repository using SSH or HTTP or download and unzip the zip package.